 If you’re interested in getting away but don’t fancy weeks of preparation, set alerts for price drops on travel sites and watch yield fares for trains or flights.
 Packing a “go-bag” with winter essentials (think layers, waterproofs, gloves, and a power bank) can be a lifesaver if you book a flight that departs in under a week.
 Flexible booking platforms often allow free cancellations or date changes, enabling you to act quickly without risk.
 Check travel insurance terms to ensure spontaneous bookings are covered, and monitor local weather or snow forecasts before setting off.
 If you’re driving, prepare with essentials like de-icer and snacks to stay safe in unpredictable conditions.

-Sharra Kyle is best known as the mother of British television personality Marnie Simpson, who…
+Hannah Dodkin is best known as the wife of popular British actor Kris Marshall, who…